The optical fiber production process

 A glass preform for manufacturing optical fiber

 Everything starts with silica sand.
-Highly purified materials are then combined to manufacture a glass tube named Preform: a multi layered round pure glass of around 20 centimetres.
-Two perfect concentric tubes with different glass index for light transmission.
-Several different horizontal processes exist (IVD, OVD, VAD) to manufacture the preform.
-Objective is the same: allow the best performance characteristics to the final drawn fiber.
-Preform is then mounted to a tower and its base heated in a furnace (more than 2000°C) to obtain a fine droplet that drop by gravity and will be draw to obtain a narrow and uniform diameter of around 100 microns.
+Highly purified materials are then combined to manufacture a glass cylinder called a Preform: a multi-layered pure glass cylinder of around 20 centimeters.
+It is comprised of two perfectly concentric tubes, each with a different light refraction index.
+Several different horizontal processes exist (IVD, OVD, VAD) are used to manufacture the preform.
+The objective is the same: to provide the finished drawn fiber with the best performance properties possible.
+The preform is then mounted atop a tower and its base is heated in a furnace (more than 2,000°C) to produce a fine droplet that will fall by gravity and will be drawn down to obtain a narrow, uniform diameter of around 100 microns.
 High-purity, oxygen-free Argon gas is cycled through the furnace to protect the graphite components at such high temperatures.
 The core/clad ratio of the preform is maintained during the draw process.
 The resulting optical fiber has this same core/clad ratio.
 In fact, the preform is a large, solid version of a fiber.

-From the preform to the final optical fiber
+From the preform to the finished optical fiber

-During the process the bare fiber is first cooled down to apply two layers of coating material such as acrylate or polyimide that provide protection and bending properties.
+During the process, the bare fiber is first cooled down to apply two layers of coating material such as acrylate or polyimide that provide protection and bending properties.
 The temperature of the fiber needs to be reduced for proper coating application.

-A capstan at the bottom of the draw tower pull and wind continuously the glass fiber.
+A capstan at the bottom of the draw tower continuously pulls and winds up the glass fiber.
 The speed of the fiber draw depends on the preform, fiber type and available equipment.
 It may be a few meters per minute up to 4,000 meters per minute for cutting-edge telecommunication fiber production.
 The draw speed is carefully monitored to control the finished fiber diameter.

-The drawing force applied on the fiber during drawing must be accurately controlled in order to optimize the light propagation into the fiber.
+The drawing force applied on the fiber during drawing must be accurately controlled in order to optimize light propagation in the fiber.

-Several measuring devices located all along the drawing tower provide many data to monitor final dimensions and global quality of the fiber.
+Several measuring devices located all along the drawing tower provide many data items to monitor final dimensions and the overall quality of the fiber.